adeleke5140/adeleke5140/README.md

 ### Hello,

 It's Kehinde.
-I am trying to create something exciting and potentially lasting.
+I create things that excites me; they could be potentially lasting.
 Every idea here is something that positively excited me.

 Coding is an expression of the creative spark in me.